Webhook Runbook Conceptual Overviews

 2. Path-C2: processes the supplied information to discern the associated remediation action (i.e. actionName).

-1. C2: "Set actionName" - use of Runbook Node Variables: Set Primitive Variable
+1. C2: "Set actionName" - use of runbook Node Variables: Set Primitive Variable

 1. Label: Set actionName